AbhiPasula/Climate-Model-SST-Bias-Correction-Toolkit/readme.md

 # Global Climate Model Error Correction Toolkit

-This repository contains a set of deep learning models for global climate model error correction, with a focus on sea surface temperature (SST).
-The toolkit includes three different neural network architectures (UNet, BiLSTM, and ConvLSTM) that can be applied to correct systematic biases in CMIP6 CNRM-CM6 climate model outputs.
+This repository contains a deep learning model for global climate model error correction, with a focus on sea surface temperature (SST) and dynamic sea level (DSL).
+The toolkit implements a UNet architecture that can be applied to correct systematic biases in CMIP6 CNRM-CM6 climate model outputs.

 ## Overview